Swivel gun: History

 A Japanese breech-loading swivel gun of the time of the 16th century, obtained by Ōtomo Sōrin.
 This gun is thought to have been cast in Goa, Portuguese India.
 Caliber: 95 mm, length: 2.88 m.

 A Ming bronze cannon with open breech.

-During the Middle Ages, breech-loading swivel guns were developed by the Europeans also partly as a cheaper alternative to the very expensive bronze cast muzzle-loading cannons, as bronze was many times more expensive than iron.
-As cast iron was not yet technologically feasible for the Europeans, the only possibility was to use wrought iron bars hammered together and held with hoops like barrels.
-With this method, a one-piece design was very difficult, and a fragmental structure, with separated chamber and barrel, was then selected.
+During the Middle Ages muzzle-loading cannon were often cast from bronze, which was many times more expensive than iron.
+Casting of iron was not yet possible, so Europeans used wrought iron bars hammered together and held with hoops like barrels to make cannon.
+This did not produce a one-piece cannon as was possible with casting, so a structure with separated chamber and barrel was used.
+This allowed the development of breech-loading swivel guns, partly as a cheaper alternative to casting bronze cannon.

 Breech-loading swivel cannon, left by Gustavus Adolphus at Munich, 1632.

 Around 1500, Europeans learnt how to cast iron, and shifted their cannon productions to one-piece iron muzzleloaders.
 China started to adopt European swivel guns from 1500 onward, limiting at the same time the production of their own muzzleloaders, because of the high effectiveness of the swivel gun as an anti-personnel gun, which to them was more interesting than the sheer power of a cannonball.

 Usage of breech-loading swivel guns continued in Europe however, with, as early as the 17th century, characteristics very similar to the modern machine-gun or mitrailleuse.

 Use

 Bali Museum breech-loading swivel gun (Cetbang).
 Length: 1833 mm.
 Bore: 43 mm.
 Length of tiller: 315 mm.
 Widest part: 190 mm (at the base ring).

 United States 30 mm 1890 steel rifled breech-loading swivel gun, brought from Madagascar to France in 1898.
 Length 230 cm.

 Breech-loading swivel guns were used to advantage at the bow and stern on warships, but were also used in fortifications.

 Breech-loading guns were used by Burgundians as early as 1364.
 The Portuguese had versos (Berços) in c.
 1410, while England has a picture of port-pieces of 1417, although the picture itself was made c.
 1485.
 The Ottomans used the prangi from the mid-15th century onwards in field battles, aboard their ships, and in their forts, where prangis often comprised the majority of the ordnance.
-These weapons would spread eastward to Indian ocean, eventually reaching Southeast Asia in c.
+These weapons spread eastward to the Indian ocean, eventually reaching Southeast Asia in c.
 1460 AD.